theoutfield/sc_sncn_motorcontrol/module_position_feedback/doc/index.rst

 It is possible to switch the sensor service type at runtime.
 You need fist to update the config structure to set the ``sensor_type`` that you want.
 Then you call the ``exit()`` interface which will restart the Position Feedback Service with the new sensor service.

-This Service should always run over an **IFM Tile** so it can access the ports to your SOMANET IFM device.
+This Service should always run over an **IF2 Tile** so it can access the ports to your SOMANET Drive module.

 .. cssclass:: github